Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 Bruce Brown Insights vs. the Lakers

-- Brown's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Giving up 116.6 points per game, the Lakers are the 20th-ranked team in the NBA on defense.
+- Conceding 116.6 points per contest, the Lakers are the 20th-ranked team in the league on defense.

-- The Lakers are the 25th-ranked team in the league, giving up 44.9 rebounds per game.
+- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.

-- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked squad in the NBA.
+- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked squad in the league.

-- The Lakers are the 18th-ranked team in the NBA at allowing threes, giving up 12.5 made 3-pointers per contest.
+- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per contest.

 Bruce Brown vs. the Lakers